tensaurus/tensaurus.github.io/_pages/to-do.md

 - [ ] UI usage for celsius fahrenheit
 - [x] Github gist in posts
 - [X] Separate prose and code
+- [ ] How to make progress bar for model training